ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/security/index.md

 ### 2. Use require(), assert(), and revert() statements to guard contract operations {#use-require-assert-revert}

-As mentioned, anyone can call public functions in your smart contract once it is running on the blockchain.
+As mentioned, anyone can call public functions in your smart contract once it is deployed on the blockchain.
 Since you cannot know in advance how external accounts will interact with a contract, it is ideal to implement internal safeguards against problematic operations before deploying.
 You can enforce correct behavior in smart contracts by using the `require()`, `assert()`, and `revert()` statements to trigger exceptions and revert state changes if execution fails to satisfy certain requirements.

 **`require()`**: `require` is prepended to functions and ensures predefined conditions are met before the called function is executed.
 A `require` statement can be used to validate user inputs, check state variables, or authenticate the identity of the calling account before progressing with a function.